leoverdugo/leoverdugo/README.md

 ### Hi there 👋

+I'm a PhD student from Sonora, Mexico
+I'm interested in tropical dry forests landscape ecology, climate change and conservation I'm looking to develope my coding skills for data analysis

 <!--
 **leoverdugo/leoverdugo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.